Feline TNR is a nonprofit, charitable

 Services (OCAS), the Society for Prevention of

-Cruelty to Animals (SPCA) of Florida - Lakeland, and private
+Cruelty to Animals (SPCA) of Florida - Lakeland, the

 veterinarians to offer a TNR “package”

 of services.
 This package includes:

 · FVRCP vaccine (for distemper and upper